tra38/tra38.github.io/_posts/2024-07-18-disempowerment.md

 For example, the very idea of “human disempowerment” implies a distinction between humans and machines.
 I originally believed that this distinction could be minimized or erased by increasing human-machine collaboration.
 If humans and machines work together (e.g., division of labor, cybernetic augmentations), then we will no longer talk about disempowerment, in the same way that we do not talk about the human brain disempowering the human body.
 Ultimately, we would (metaphorically) see the rise of a “hybrid” successor species that traces a lineage from the homo sapiens that came before.
 So long as this “hybrid” successor species still share some common characteristics and symbols as the homo sapiens that came before, we can claim that humanity has survived, and even thrived.

 Of course, I would have to determine what “common characteristics and symbols” to preserve.
-But even if I had figured this out, Group renewals would render this solution pointless.
+But even if I had figured this out, group renewals would render this solution pointless.
 Though I can influence the direction of change slightly, this influence diminishes as I look at the long term.
 Therefore, I  in the present would have little control over the behavior of these future “hybrids”.
 Given enough time, the resemblance of homo sapiens to these “hybrids” will become nonexistent.

 Furthermore, continuity can be fabricated - it’s more efficient for “hybrids” to pretend to share “common characteristics and symbols”, rather than actually make effort to keep those characteristics and symbols intact in their current forms.
 Without any way to guarantee the meaningful continuity of “common characteristics and symbols”, my long term plans (encouraging human-machine collaboration) cannot handle reality.